 The conversation continues in the catalogue, which places dynamic artist contributions in the context of broader contemporary practices.
 Expect a robust series of events surrounding the opening, including a lecture on gentrification (Renzo Martens and the Institute for Human Activities), a dedication of a tombstone in the Minneapolis Sculpture Garden (singer Jamie Stewart of Xiu Xiu and Danh Vo), a conversation between two of contemporary art’s preeminent artists who write (Liam Gillick and Hito Steyerl), and a performance by Nástio Mosquito.

-The exhibition catalogue, published by the Walker, is available in the Walker Shop.
+The exhibition catalogue, published by the Walker, is available online and in the Walker Shop.

 Walker curator: Bartholomew Ryan